iamsahilthakur/Avalanche-HyperSDK/README.md

 Orders are a native feature of the `tokenvm` and the storage engine is optimized specifically to support their efficient usage (just like balances above).
-Each order requires only 152 bytes of state = `orderID=>inAsset|inTick|outAsset|outTick|remaining|owner`.
+Order requires only 152 bytes of state = `orderID=>inAsset|inTick|outAsset|outTick|remaining|owner`.
 This storage format also makes it possible to parallelize the execution of any fills that don't touch the same order (there may be hundreds or thousands of orders